casper-network/docs/source/docs/casper/workflow/staging-files-for-new-network.md

 This will expand files for verification.

-For custom `casper-node` builds, the minimun contents of `bin.tar.gz` is the `casper-node` executable.
+For custom `casper-node` builds, the minimum contents of `bin.tar.gz` is the `casper-node` executable.

 ```bash
 mkdir bin